 For kids, it also has a large play area and an adorable Fairy Trail.

-Limerick City isn’t Ireland’s most well-known destination but you’d be surprised at what can be found in Ireland’s third-largest city, with King John’s Castle being the most popular attraction.
+Limerick City isn’t Ireland’s most well-known destination but you’d be surprised at what you can be find.
+King John’s Castle is the most popular attraction.
 Situated on Kings Island in the city centre, this huge castle rises loftily up from the riverbank.
 Different in style to Bunratty, King John’s stronghold is less comfort and more might.
 Constructed by the Anglo-Norman King John in 1200 to defend the city from the surrounding Gaelic Lords (from who usurped the lands, and were therefore rightfully angered), it is built on a site that was previously a Viking stronghold.

-Limerick is also home to a few museums, including the Hunt Museum, which houses the lifetime collection of archeologist, antiquarian, and collector John Hunt.
+Limerick city is also home to a few museums, including the Hunt Museum, which houses the lifetime collection of archeologist, antiquarian, and collector John Hunt.
 This is the very same man who helped the Viscount Gort restore Bunratty castle in the mid 20th century.
 Here, you’ll find artefacts from around the world, including Greece, Rome, Egypt, the Olmecs, from the Stone Age through the Iron and Bronze Ages, medieval Christian relics, artworks by the likes of Picasso, Renoir, Yeats and more.
 They also have online exhibitions, perfect for those visiting from afar.

-Adare is an amazingly quaint village just South of Limerick City and home to a host of gorgeous thatched houses and enticing crafts shops, as well as dramatic ruins of a castle as well as several monasteries nearby.
+Adare is a beautifully quaint village just south of Limerick City and home to a host of gorgeous thatched houses and enticing crafts shops, as well as dramatic ruins of a castle as well as several monasteries nearby.
 This is the perfect place to get a feel for what an Irish village may have looked like before modern times.
 Don’t forget your camera – no matter what lens you have, you’re sure to capture some very picturesque shots of Adare village.

 Hundreds of acres of mixed woodland await you at Curraghchase Park, a forest park that is home to a wealth of walking trails, as well as the haunting remains of a once-splendid Georgian home known as Curraghchase House.
 The house was burned down in mysterious circumstances on a stormy night, and it is said guests of the house saw the ‘Lady of the Lake’ just before the fire.
 Poet Laureate Alfred Lord Tennyson was a frequent visitor to the house and is said to have witnessed the spectre first hand on a few occasions.